Elspeth Penny, leader in creative letter writing, has made a new course. Be inspired by her letter-writing rack, unusual pens and home-made inks.

 Why do this course?

-Write Without Rules is a free online course in creative letter writing that you can delight in doing with your kids.
+Write Without Rules is an online course in creative letter writing that you can delight in doing with your kids.
 Guide age is 10-12.

 Why kids like Elspeth’s creative letter writing: